 Does Your Embedded Design Even Need a Screen?

 To carry on the point above, you can save time and money on your embedded design by removing a display screen altogether.

 The alternative here is to build a remote IoT controller app, then enable connectivity to the embedded device by installing an IoT WiFi module at the device level.
-This enables remote control and monitoring of the device via the app, removing completely the need for a touch screen display.
+This enables remote control and monitoring of the device via the app, removing the need for a touch screen display completely.

 This approach provides two clear benefits to embedded device designers and manufacturers:

-- It’s significantly cheaper – as you completely remove the cost of buying expensive touch screen components.
+- It’s significantly cheaper – as you altogether remove the cost of buying expensive touch screen components.

 - It speeds up the design cycle – as a significant part of the design cycle is now removed.
-While you will need to allocate some time and resources to developing an app, there are a number of off-the-shelf solutions, including the Nabto IoT app solution, which significantly speeds up the process.
+While you will need to allocate some time and resources to developing an app, there are several off-the-shelf solutions, including the Nabto IoT app solution, which significantly speeds up the process.

 The Bottom Line

 There’s no denying that touchscreens for embedded designs are more advanced than they’ve ever been.
 The complexities of smartphones have led to an impressive array of different display options for your B2B IoT projects.

 However, the increased number of display units available has also led us to wonder – are they worth it?
 Signing up for a P2P connectivity application that allows for remote access for embedded devices is making touch screen displays no longer a necessity.
 This can save you both time and money in the long run.